IgniteUI/indigo-design-docfx/en/components/cards-custom.md

 #### Styling

-The Custom Card has high-level styling flexibility that matches the normal Card through various overrides for text, icons, buttons and background colors.
+The Custom Card has high-level styling flexibility that matches the normal Card through various overrides for text, icons, buttons, and background colors.
 The detaching of the symbol provides additional control over the corner rounding and elevation level.

 ![](../images/card_custom_styling.png)